About EscapeAllTheseThings.com, its radical author, Tim McHyde

-Tim retired from programming Bible software in 2008 to work full time in ministry—starting with his own family.
+Tim retired from programming Bible software in 2008 to work full-time in ministry—starting with his own family.
 He currently lives in Germany.
 He moved there in 2015 after 16 years of living in Costa Rica.
 Living overseas like missionaries in diverse cultures has been a challenging call of God to answer, but so instrumental to his spiritual growth.

 The reason I began EscapeAllTheseThings.com was at first to share the exciting things I was learning from my studies on end time Bible prophecy.
-I was confused and dissatisfied by the popular Christian explanations on prophetic passages.
+I was confused and dissatisfied with the popular Christian explanations on prophetic passages.
 They hardly ever stood up to scrutiny when I checked them as a Berean (Acts 17:11) against literal Scripture (Acts 17:11; John 10:35).

 Although I never intended to be a writer, I was led to write articles on my discoveries to help other believers who kept asking me the same questions I had.
 Sharing an article link is easier than writing yet another email to answer the same question.
 These website articles are what curried so many questions from readers.
 Answering emails takes a lot of time, but it benefited me as well by allowing me to see things I never would have seen, such as how Christianity has failed believers by leaving them to struggle with major issues and questions even after years of sermons.